mynameiswilson/sbdm/_posts/2021-02-13-jcps-reopening-cdc-guidelines-nyt-survey.md

 This week, JCPS Superintendent Dr. Marty Pollio is formulating his recommendation that will be provided to the JCPS Board of Education at [the next public meeting on Tuesday, February 16th at 6PM](https://www.jefferson.kyschools.us/about/leadership/board-education).
 Note: They will not vote that day, but at "a later date".

+While there will remain concerns, the skies are finally lightening with science and leadership.

-My hope is that with this information, JCPS can mitigate the gaps in the planning and the various concerns with families and teachers to get back to in-person school.
-If (and it's a big IF) we can do this, the science says we can.
+My hope is that with this information and further guidance, JCPS can mitigate the gaps in the planning and the various concerns with families and teachers to get back to in-person school.
+That's the work that will get us back into school.

+We must not forget that there are still those that are vulnerable outside the walls of the school.

+With that, I am still hesistant to send my children back to school until my wife and I are vaccinated, and I am concerned for those teachers who are in the same spot.